rburmorrison/go-argue/README.md

 ## Bugs

-If you come across any bugs while using argue, please submit an issue to this repo.
+If you come across any bugs while using Argue, please submit an issue to this repo.

 ## Roadmap